 Copyright notices, serial numbers and any other features serving to identify the program must not be removed or altered.

-In the event of material defects obtaining we shall, in the context of the subsequent performance thus necessitated, have the choice of effecting said subsequent performance by either carrying out repairs or furnishing a replacement.
-We shall be permitted to make such subsequent performance dependent upon payment of 50 % of the agreed purchase price or remuneration, or else a share deemed reasonable given the nature of the defect.
-Following two unsuccessful instances of subsequent performance, the Customer shall be permitted to reduce the agreed remuneration or else, in the event of there having been considerable violation of contractual duties, to repudiate the contract and, if applicable, claim for damages in accordance with Section 13.
+In the event of material defects existing we shall, in the context of the subsequent performance thus necessitated, have the choice of effecting said subsequent performance by either carrying out repairs or furnishing a replacement.
+We shall be permitted to make such subsequent performance dependent upon payment of at least 50 % of the agreed purchase price or remuneration, or else a share deemed reasonable given the nature of the defect.
+In the context of subsequent performance we are not obliged to reimburse the Customer for necessary expenses for removing the defective product and installing or attaching the repaired or supplied flawless product.
+Following two unsuccessful instances of subsequent performance, the Customer shall be permitted to reduce the agreed remuneration or else, in the event of there having been considerable violation of contractual duties, to repudiate the contract and, if applicable, claim for damages in accordance with Section 14.
 Should a contract for services be in place, then the Customer shall additionally have the right to rectify the fault themselves and demand compensation for the requisite outlay.

 We shall effect subsequent performance in the event of there being any legal imperfection in title by establishing a scope of utilisation that is legally sound.
 To this end, we shall be permitted to replace the subject of contract concerned with a contractually compliant item of equal value assuming this is tolerable for the Customer.
 Should any third party assert industrial property rights against the Customer, we are to be notified of this in writing without delay.
 Should we be accountable for the infringement of rights, we shall either dispute or satisfy the claims at our own expense and in consultation with the Customer as we see fit, and shall indemnify the latter against any reasonable costs and damage associated with disputing the claim.
 The Customer may not endorse third-party claims of its own accord.